AndreiAvadanei/SYDO/README.md

 > * How many times you've made a compromise with your hosting provider because you have no trust in his privacy rules?
 > * How many times you don't know what is hosting provider aim?

 > This tool encrypt your data with AES, based on random keys, and then are sended to SQL database.
 SYDO create special hashes (if needed) that are sended to a safe webserver (with SYDO Hash Center installed and configured) which stores only the real keys (used for decryption) and the special keys used for identification.
 Thus, your data is a litle bit safer because you cannot understand encrypted rows and hackers cannot access hashes that are used for decryption.
-Ofcourse, full access is an option for them, but this is trickier.
+Of course, full access is an option for them, but this is trickier.

 ##Features